-The invisible hand conceived by Adam Smith is the greatest argument against socialism, Kings, Queens, technocrats, bureaucrats and social engineers.
-The theory was expressed in the An Inquiry into the Nature and Causes of the Wealth of Nations in 1776 and elements of his philosophy in The theory of Moral Sentiments in 1759.
+The invisible hand conceived by Adam Smith is the most significant argument against socialism, Kings, Queens, technocrats, bureaucrats, and social engineers.
+The theory was expressed in the An Inquiry into the Nature and Causes of the Wealth of Nations in 1776 and elements of his philosophy in The Theory of Moral Sentiments in 1759.

 The invisible hand is real and works.
 The opponents of Adam Smith’s economics idea of the free market do not understand economics.
-Anyone who proposes an alternative system proposes an economic system that will leave people at a lower level of happiness.
+Anyone who proposes an alternative system offers an economical system that will leave people at a lower level of happiness.

 The central thesis of the invisible hand metaphor

 It is a combination of creative thinking and enlightens greed.
-It means, you, yes you personally have a gift to satisfy the needs of society in ways no supercomputer or world leader could ever envision.
+It means, you, yes, you have a gift to satisfy the needs of society in ways no supercomputer or world leader could ever envision.

 What is the force behind the invisible hand?